“libc++” C++ Standard Library

 Bug Reports

 If you think you’ve found a bug in libc++, please report it using the LLVM bug tracker.
-If you’re not sure, you can ask for support on the libcxx forum or on IRC.
+If you’re not sure, you can ask for support on the libc++ forum or in the libc++ chat.

 Patches